Leaders today know that passwords must go.

-Better yet, it operates under full FIDO2 and NIST 800-63-3 certifications to substantially reduce the risk of data breach and ransomware from credential compromise.
+Better yet, it operates under full FIDO2, NIST 800-63-3 and UK DIATF certifications to substantially reduce the risk of data breach and ransomware from credential compromise.

 Find out how a user-centric approach to self-service identity proofing drives administrative cost savings, prevents account takeover, and combats transaction fraud.

 Password-Based Attacks: Data Breach, Phishing, Ransomware, and More

 It seems almost every day our news feed is flooded with reports of ransomware attacks and breaches that lead to millions of dollars in lost revenue and payments to criminals.
 According to a recent ransomware report by a leading Cyber Insurance broker, the average ransomware payment was $1,450,00 and the average business loss (interruption of business activities) was $5,005,297.
 We are talking about materially significant impacts here.

 A common element underlies these attacks: usernames and passwords.
 Organizations still place the security burden on their employees and customers.
 The assumption is, they are creating secure credentials and that they are not using them in other

 locations.
 We know now that this is simply not true.
 To be fair, it is a lot to ask of users (workforce, customers, and citizens) to ensure their passwords are secure.
 They have too many to remember and

 each and every rule governing their credentials is different.

 Everyone knows passwords are painful.
 On the one hand they cause tremendous inconvenience in our personal and business lives, but the problems with passwords go much deeper than a few hours of lost productivity per month.